 A note on SSDs in Workstations

-A workstation in most cases is by definition is a server, it has a motherboard that for all intents and purposes is a server board, because they will use ECC (Error Checking and Correction) memory.
+A workstation in most cases is a server.
+It has a motherboard that for all intents and purposes is a server board, because it uses ECC (Error Checking and Correction) memory.
 Since we do not list our drives as compatible with servers, they are excluded from workstations for the same reasons.
 With that being said, most people will not use their Workstation as a server, they will typically use it for heavy office work for applications like: Illustrator, Photoshop, 3D rendering, or other types of visual editing.
 So long as you aren’t going to use a workstation for around the clock data management like network caching, virtual machine hosting, and things a server would typically manage, then any of our 2.5” SATA SSD offerings should theoretically be fine in the system.

 ...
 View more